anivanchen/updated-manga/README.md

 # updated-manga
 A web scraper bot built on Cheerio, Axios, and NodeMailer to check for updated manga.

-Create a constants.json file in /src before running.
+Edit the constants.json file in /src before running.

 ```
 {